-The Assistant Secretary of the Army (Civil Works) commented on the Administration's preferences for a WRDA bill in the 113th Congress in a letter sent to the authorizing committee dated March 14, 2013, just prior to the introduction of S. 601.
-For many of the items raised in the letter, the approach taken in S. 601 and the Administration's desired direction for the WRDA bill appear not to coincide.
-The Administration also produced a Statement of Administration Policy on S. 601 on May 6, 2013.
-It stated: S. 601 would weaken Congressional involvement and transparency in the authorization of Corps studies and construction projects while expanding Federal obligations without ensuring taxpayer dollars are targeted to achieve the highest overall return to the Nation.
-The Administration raises concerns about both what is included in S. 601 (e.g., tripling of federal spending for harbor maintenance, reduced nonfederal cost shares for some projects, and changes to project permitting) and what is not included (e.g., Administration's proposal to raise more revenue for inland water waterway construction financing).
+The Assistant Secretary of the Army (Civil Works) commented on the Administration's preferences for a WRDA bill in the 113th Congress in a letter sent to the Senate EPW on March 14, 2013, just prior to the introduction of S. 601.21 For many of the items raised in the letter, the approach taken in S. 601 and the Administration's desired direction for the WRDA bill appear not to coincide.
+The Administration also produced a Statement of Administration Policy (SAP) on S. 601 on May 6, 2013.22 It stated: "S. 601 would weaken Congressional involvement and transparency in the authorization of Corps studies and construction projects while expanding Federal obligations without ensuring taxpayer dollars are targeted to achieve the highest overall return to the Nation."
+The Administration also raised concerns about both what is included in S. 601 (e.g., tripling of federal spending for harbor maintenance, reduced nonfederal cost shares for some projects, and changes to project permitting) and what is not included (e.g., Administration's proposal to raise more revenue for inland waterway construction financing).